Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 • What did the people do after arriving?

-• Why did they do this so soon?
-Are there any principles we can get from this?
+• Are there any principles we can learn from this?

 Verse by Verse Commentary

-3. Then they took the king’s decrees to the appropriate parties to show what he had commanded concerning them.
+3. Then, they took the king’s decrees to the appropriate parties to show what he had commanded concerning them.

 Ezra Bible Study E-book: If this inductive Ezra Bible study guide is helpful for you, get the whole Ezra study in one convenient e-book.